Seminor

 They can now view the status of their invoice live and no longer worry about whether the invoice was sent, received and addressed to the right person.

-We still have to convince some of the large suppliers, but this will be done through the renewal of the contracts and also through the entry into force of the Finance 2020 law as of 2024.
+We still have to convince some large suppliers, but that will come through the renewal of contracts but also through the entry into force of the Finance 2020 law and the obligation of electronic invoicing.

 What are your goals for the coming years?